Maine sees record COVID-19 cases in children and teens | ExBulletin

 Maine sees record COVID-19 cases in children and teens

-Augusta, Maine — The proportion of COVID-19 cases in Maine under the age of 20 hit a new high as a virus this week.
-Continue to surge here Toddlers are not eligible for vaccination.
+Augusta, Maine (BDN)-The proportion of COVID-19 cases in Maine under the age of 20 reached new highs this week as the virus continues to proliferate here and infants remain ineligible for vaccination. .. … a 7-day average of cases of less than.

-According to data from the Centers for Disease Control and Prevention in Maine, the average 7-day number of cases for people under the age of 20 in Maine rose to 132 on Tuesday, surpassing the record set in April.

-Increasing cases among children due to the high overall immunization rate in Maine Spread of delta variants..
-According to state data, three-quarters of Mainers over the age of 20 are fully vaccinated, but only 56% of people between the ages of 12 and 19 are vaccinated, and vaccines for infants are approved.
-Not.

 Sources